Mangosteen: In art

-The extract of mangosteen peels is traditionally used in Indonesia as natural dye for coloring of brown, dark brown, purple or red hues applied to tenun ikat and batik textiles.
+The extract of mangosteen peels is traditionally used in Indonesia as natural dye for coloring tenun ikat and batik textiles in brown, dark brown, purple or red hues.

-The lobed end of the mangosteen is a common pattern in Malay fabrics like songket called tampuk manggis, it symbolises one's sweet character regardless of their appearance.
+The mangosteen's lobed calyx (tampuk manggis) is a common pattern in Malay fabrics like the songket, it symbolises one's pleasant character regardless of their appearance.

 Other uses

 Mangosteen twigs have been used as chew sticks in Ghana, and the wood has been used to make spears and cabinetry in Thailand.
 The rind of the mangosteen fruit has also been used to tan leather in China.

 Phytochemicals

 Mangosteen peel contains xanthonoids, such as mangostin, and other phytochemicals.
 Polysaccharide and xanthone compounds are found in the fruit, leaves, and heartwood of the mangosteen.
 Fully ripe fruit contain the xanthones – gartanin, 8-disoxygartanin, and normangostin.

 Marketing

 Fresh mangosteen is marketed for only a short period of six to ten weeks due to its seasonal nature.
 It is mainly grown by smallholders and sold at fruit stalls by roadsides.
 Its irregular, short supply leads to wide price fluctuations throughout its season and over the years.
 Additionally, there is no standard product quality assessment or grading system, making international trade of the fruit difficult.
 The mangosteen still remains rare in Western markets, though its popularity is increasing, and it is often sold at a high price.